 Pastelería Ideal is a pastry shop with two locations in Mexico City’s Centro Historico (Av.
 16 de Septiembre 18 and República de Uruguay 74).
 They are very popular: you’ll notice countless people on the street carrying packages of their pastries, and you’ll often have to fight the crowds in their shops.
+With their vast selection, there’s no need to turn elsewhere for pastries in Mexico City.

 Their pastries are delicious, and very inexpensive compared to pastries in Canada, USA or Europe.
 Pick up some for dessert and some more for tomorrow’s breakfast.